Antiguo Cuscatlán: Terrain

 There are two mountains in the area: The Horse and El Rosario.
 The Cerro La Montaña is located 4.1 kilometers southwest of the town of Antiguo Cuscatlan, and has an elevation of 1005 meters above sea level.
 El Rosario is located 1.4 mi south from the city of Antiguo Cuscatlan, and has an elevation of 1025 meters above sea level.
 The Horse is located 3 mi southwest of the town of Antiguo Cuscatlan, and has an elevation of 1032/3385 ft meters above sea level.

 Climate

 The amount of annual rainfall varies between 1,800 and 2,200 millimeters.
 Due to the high altitude (3385 ft) Antiguo Cuscatlan has a cool climate compared to the rest of the AMSS.

 The hottest months in Antiguo Cuscatlan are March, April and May, with a mean high of 30C.
 The coolest months of the year are November, December, January and February with a mean high of 28C and a mean low of 16C.
 The lowest temperature recorded was 6C during a period of cold fronts were the temperature dropped several times in February, March 2010.

 Education

-The German School of San Salvador, a German international school, is located in the municipality.
+The German School of San Salvador, a German international school, Colegio Americano, Colegio San Francisco, Colegio Augusto Walte, Instituto Hermanas Somascas, Colegio Esparza are private schools within the city; public schools such as Centro Escolar Walter Thilo Deininger, Escuela de Educación Parvularia de Antiguo Cuscatlán and Instituto Nacional de Antiguo Cuscatlán are located in the city as well.

+Also, Antiguo Cuscatlán is the home of several universities in the country, such as José Simeón Cañas Central American University, José Matías Delgado University, Universidad Albert Einstein and Universidad Don Bosco.